 A folding e-bike is a very huge investment.
 Depending on the brand you’re buying, you can easily spend up to $2000 for a high-quality model.
-As such, you always want to maximize value for your money in such a situation.
+As such, you always want to maximize value for your money.
 This is possible when you buy a new bike from a reputable e-bike store as opposed to second-hand rejects.

-Lastly, certain extra features on a folding electric bike help to keep you safe when you venture into the city streets and neighborhood roads.
+Lastly, certain extra features on a folding electric bike help to keep you safe while venturing into the city streets and neighborhood roads.
 Try to look for models with things such as lights, bells, and reflective tires for other motorists to spot you on the road.

-Furthermore, don’t forget to get yourself a nice folding bike helmet to fully protect yourself on the road.
+Furthermore, don’t forget to get yourself a nice folding bike helmet to fully protect yourself while out on the road.

 Summary of Specs to Consider

-So, in a nutshell, try to ensure the folding e-bike you buy comes close to meeting the following specifications for the best performance:
+So, in a nutshell, try to ensure that the folding electric bike you about to buy comes close to meeting the following specs:

 30" x 22" x 10"

 Hydraulic disc brakes